janwilmake/xymake/README.md

 Last but not least, the `og:image` serving to different platforms is quite tricky.
 I've used the wonderful package [`workers-og`](https://github.com/kvnang/workers-og) to turn a piece of specialized HTML into an SVG and then into a PNG, all from a [Cloudflare Worker](https://workers.cloudflare.com).
 Also, I've previously built https://quickog.com to easily generate the right code to be used in vanilla HTML, and reused that here.
 As a result, the og:image shows up quite fast when going to any status URL.

 That's about it!
 Now I've built an entire product in a long day of flowstate.
 I'm exhausted and excited.
 Time for some food.
 You may wonder if I used any AI?
 Of course!
 There's no such thing as this without AI.
 I don't use Cursor (yet), but I've used a combination of Claude Anthropic and Grok today for my code generation from natural language specification.
 Of course this would be impossible without.
-The project now contains 10.000 tokens of code, but the amount of instructions I gave in natural language is probably well below that.
+The project now contains ±40.000 tokens of code, but the amount of instructions I gave in natural language is probably well below that.

+**So what's my vision for XYMake?**

+I don't know about much about the legal aspect of it, and I'm sure it's gray area, but I strongly that people should have the right to own their own data.
+Elon advocates for Freedom of Speech, and I surely hope he'd also agree with the right to 'own your own data that is an outcome of freedom of speech'.
+X obviously uses our posts now to train Grok, and we, the people, should claim our right to our own conversations too.
+We can probably do much more cool things with it than just train Grok!

+That said, I also feel some could be uncomfortable with sharing all their data into the intelligent world wide web.
+Maybe people don't want this at all and feel like X is a platform where their data is kept behind bars(Safely with Elon, Grok, and [@yacineMTB](https://x.com/yacineMTB)).
+That's why I decided for now to only allow accessing Markdown posts of users that "Freed their Data".
+Users that haven't enabled it, won't be exposed here, unless they're not the major contributor of a thread.
+But if the major contributor to any thread has unlocked their X data with XYMake, the entire public conversation is now public to the WWW.

+I'm excited to share this on X now, and see what you guys have to say!
+I feel we can use our own posts for so much more than just within Grok, and this is just the first step to make anything possible!

 # TODO